larsenwald/Sword-Coast-Interactive-Map/README.md

 ## Features

-- **Tile-based rendering** for handling extremely large images (10,000+ pixels) without performance issues
+- **Tile-based rendering** for handling extremely large images (10,000+ pixels) *without performance issues*
-- **Smooth panning and zooming** with hardware acceleration
+- **Smooth panning and zooming** with, drumroll please, hardware acceleration!
 - **Customizable markers** for cities, towns, landmarks, and points of interest
-- **Responsive design** that works on all screen sizes
+- **Responsive design** naturally :)
-- **Medieval fantasy UI** theme that's immersive for D&D campaigns
 - **Touchscreen support** with controlled zoom behavior

+## Reverse engineering for your own map

+The software can actually work with any map, if you wish to reverse engineer it.

-## Setup
+### Tile System Setup

-1. Split your large map image into 256×256 pixel tiles using an image slicing tool
-2. Name them in the format `tile_Y_X.png` where Y is row (0-25) and X is column (0-39)
-3. Place tiles in a folder named `faerun_tiles` next to the HTML file
-4. Open the HTML file in a browser
+1. Slice your map into 256x256px tiles named `tile_y_x.png`.
+There are many python scripts out there that can do this for you using Pillow, or you could write one yourself.
+2. Update these variables:
+   - `tilesX` and `tilesY` to match your grid dimensions
+   - `originalWidth` and `originalHeight` to your map's full resolution
+   - `tileSize` if using different tile dimensions

 ## Customization